 Is there an extra fee for phone support?
 Is their online community active?
 Do they provide one-on-one assistance in the beginning so that you can master the LMS platform more rapidly?

-8. Your Current LMS No Longer Supports Your Training Goals
+8. Your Current Learning Management System No Longer Supports Your Training Goals

 I saved the best for last.
 More appropriately, the worst.
 An LMS that no longer aligns with your training objectives goals has the potential to wreak havoc on your bottom line and employee retention rates.